emptyrivers/wow-bisector/README.md

 - report version
   - the report version.
 Refer to this document for instructions on how to interpret a particular report version.
+- addon version
+  - Bisector's project revision string.
+This is either `**working copy` (if report was generated from a development copy of Bisector), or the version string as produced by git describe (i.e. most recent tag & possibly commit hash).
+- mode at print
+  - The mode that Bisector was in when the report was generated.
+Can be any of `autoPrint`, `test`, or `done`.
+You should consider any report with a mode of `test` to be suspect, as it indicates that the user ran `/bisect print` when Bisector was not in a state it considered worth reporting.
+- bisect origin
+  - the method by which Bisector was invoked to begin the bisect session. possible values:
+  - `api` - invoked via whitelabel API
+  - `cli` - invoked via commandline `/bisect start`
+- last test result
+  - one of `good`, `bad`, `init`.
+On `/bisect start`, this is `init`, otherwise it represents the result of the last test the user responded to.
+  - This is most useful in an autoPrint report: if last test result is `bad`, it indicates that the issue can be reproduced with the addon tree described below.
+If `good`, then it could not be reproduced with the below addon tree.
 - step count
   - The total # of steps (UI reloads) Bisector took, relative to an estimate of the min & max # of steps Bisector could have taken.
 Provided mainly for debugging purposes & because it's mildly interesting.\
 - hints taken